commercetools/commercetools-sunrise-ios/README.md

 [![][license img]][license]
 [![Stories in Ready](https://badge.waffle.io/commercetools/commercetools-sunrise-ios.svg?label=ready&title=Ready)](http://waffle.io/commercetools/commercetools-sunrise-ios)

-The mobile shop template using the latest version of [Commercetools SDK](https://github.com/commercetools/commercetools-ios-sdk), and providing you with the best and quickest way to get up and running with the Commercetools platform.
+The mobile shop template using the latest version of [Commercetools SDK](https://github.com/commercetools/commercetools-ios-sdk), and providing you with the best and quickest way to get up and running with the commercetools platform.

 ## Getting started